 - Sweet and spicy taste

 What is Licorice Root?

-As the name suggests, the licorice root (Glycyrrhizin glabra) is the root of the licorice plant, which is a perennial.
-It belongs to the butterfly flower family (Fabaceae) and grows in the warm climate of Eurasia, the Mediterranean region, India, China, and Eastern Europe.
-The plant forms long taproots and an entire underground system of root runners that can grow into new plants.
+Licorice root, scientifically known as Glycyrrhiza glabra, is the root of the licorice plant.
+This perennial plant belongs to the butterfly flower family (Fabaceae) and is native to Eurasia, the Mediterranean region, India, China, and Eastern Europe.
+It features long taproots and an extensive underground system of root runners that can give rise to new plants.

-The plant grows in the warm climate of Eurasia, the Mediterranean, India, China, and Eastern Europe.
-Either by increasing seeds or by planting them, whereby growing from seeds is more time-consuming.
-The licorice plant takes three to four years for the licorice plant to reach maturity and be ready for harvest.
+Licorice plants thrive in warm climates and can be found in Eurasia, the Mediterranean, India, China, and Eastern Europe.
+They can be propagated from seeds or by planting offshoots, although growing from seeds is more time-consuming.
+It takes approximately three to four years for the licorice plant to reach maturity and be ready for harvest.
 Plants grown from offshoots reach maturity in the first year.

-Autumn is the time of harvest for the matured plants, then the roots and their outriggers are dug out and cleaned.
-The root is between 25 cm and 100 cm long, with a diameter of up to 3.5 cm.
+The mature licorice plants are harvested in autumn.
+The roots and their outriggers are carefully dug out and cleaned.
+The licorice root typically measures between 25 cm and 100 cm in length and can have a diameter of up to 3.5 cm.

-The licorice root is also suitable for seasoning broths and has recently experienced a resurgence in French cuisine and local star chefs rediscover licorice.
-It is freshly ground and then used to refine sauces, stews, fennel risotto, or salad dressings to add a unique flavor profile.
+Licorice root is suitable for seasoning broths and has recently experienced a resurgence in French cuisine and among renowned chefs.
+It can be freshly ground and added to sauces, stews, fennel risotto, or salad dressings to add a unique flavor profile.

-In Europe, they are mainly used to make licorice.
+In Europe, licorice root is primarily used to make licorice candies.